EpicWink/sfini/README.md

 ```

 ## Development
-Follow PEP-8, then Google Python style-guide.
-In particular, use
-Google-style docstrings.
-Use hanging-indent style, with 4 spaces for
-indentation.
-No lines with just a closing bracket!

 ### Development installation
 ```bash
 pip3 install -e .[dev]
 ```

-### Tests
+### Testing
 ```bash
 pytest -vvrxrs
 ```

+### Style-guide
+Follow PEP-8, then Google Python style-guide.
+In particular, use
+Google-style docstrings.
+Use hanging-indent style, with 4 spaces for
+indentation.
+No lines with just a closing bracket!
+80-character lines.